Crisp and Co. Banner Image

 When you first think about dividing your assets upon divorce or civil partnership dissolution, you might think about things like the family home, your savings, and whether you have to pay spousal maintenance.
 Fewer people immediately consider what will happen to their pensions, particularly if they are young and retirement is a long way off.
 However, after the family home, your pensions are likely to be your highest value assets.
 It is therefore important to think about who will get what as soon as possible.

-We can help you reach an agreement with your former partner about how to divide and arrange your pensions as part of your wider divorce financial settlement.
+Our pensions on divorce experts can help you come to an agreement with your former partner about how to divide and arrange your pensions as part of your wider divorce financial settlement.
 We assist clients from a wide range of backgrounds and financial situations, with particular experience with High Net Worth individuals, international couples, and LGBT+ couples.

 We have a number of locations across London, Bristol, and Bath, so give us a call at your local branch to arrange an initial consultation today.
 Alternatively, please feel free to fill in our online enquiry form and a member of our team will be in touch shortly.